Prevention of Sprains and Strains

 Sprains and strains are caused by accidents.
 People don't plan on becoming injured, but there are some practices that may help prevent injuries.
 Muscles need to be warmed up before exercise and work.

-A sprain is an injury to ligaments, while a strain is an injury to muscle or tendon tissue.
+A sprain is an injury to a ligament, while a strain is an injury to muscle or tendon tissue.

 The purpose of muscles is to allow the body to move.
-A muscle attaches to bone, either directly or by way of a tendon, on each side of a joint.
+A muscle attaches to bone on each side of a joint, either directly or by way of a tendon.
 When the muscle contracts, the joint moves through its range of motion.
-The muscle that you feel underneath your skin is really made up of many smaller bundles of muscle fibers called fascicles.
+The muscle that you can feel moving underneath your skin is really made up of many smaller bundles of muscle fibers called fascicles.
 These, in turn, are made up of individual muscle fibers that are crosslinked to allow them to slide back and forth within the fascicle.
 Sliding together causes the muscle fibers to shorten and the muscle to contract and move the joint.
-The fibers return to their resting position when the fibers elongate and allow the joint to relax.
+When the muscle relaxes, the muscle fibers return to their resting position and as the fibers elongate, the joint may return to its previous position.

 Joints are stabilized by thick bands of tissue called ligaments that allow the joint to move only in specific directions.
 Some joints move in multiple planes.
 Therefore, they need more than one group of ligaments to hold the joint in proper alignment.
 The ligaments are anchored to bone on each side of the joint.
 If a ligament is stretched or torn, the injury is called a sprain.